 If you don’t fancy getting in the water you can book a 2-hour scenic cruise around the Lake.
 There’s abundant birdlife so keep an eye out and you may spot birds like the rare crested grebe, white-throated shag, white-faced heron, and kingfisher to name only a few.

 At the end of your road trip from Christchurch is the small but lively town of Franz Josef.
 Franz Josef is only a small town but it’s a fun place that makes for the perfect place to spend a night or two.

 From Franz Josef, there are lots of different things to do.
 You can partake in cycling, beautiful walks, and even action-packed adventures like rafting or skydiving.
-If you’re after something a little more unique then why not take a guided tour to the White heron colony at Waitangi Roto Nature Reserve.
-Or, visit Okarito Kiwi Sanctuary to see the Rowi – the world’s rarest kiwi, there’s only 600 of these left in existence in the country.
+If you’re after something a little more unique then why not take a guided tour to the White Heron Colony at Waitangi Roto Nature Reserve.
+Or, visit Okarito Kiwi Sanctuary to see the Rowi – the world’s rarest kiwi, there are only 600 of these left in existence in the country.

 Where to Stay in Franz Josef

 The small town of Franz Josef is a really beautiful place to stay.
 Despite being small, there are lots of lively restaurants, bars, and other attractions in town along with a huge range of accommodations to choose from in Franz Josef.